 Conclusion

-Most Anti-vibration gloves do not protect the wearer completely, but they offer a level of protection that is vital.
+Most Anti-vibration gloves do not protect the wearer completely from all hazards, although many now come with cut-resistance, but they offer a level of protection that is vital.
 As someone trying to build a PPE kit, invest in good quality, warm, well-fitting gloves to protect you from vibration related diseases.

 But do anti-vibration gloves work to help prevent vibration related injury and diseases?